top of page

 FACT: He was traveling at estimated speeds of over 100 miles per hour when he struck them, in a 35MPH zone on El Camino Real in Redwood City, at the intersection of Finger Avenue on a busy Friday evening on November 4th, 2022 at approximately 8PM.

-FACT: As of January 16th, 2025, only 27 months after that fatal accident, he will spend 90 days in home detention at his parents home.
+FACT: As of January 16th, 2025, only 27 months after that fatal accident, he will spend only 90 days in home detention at his parents home.
 This is the same environment that molded his reckless choice.

-FACT: He will not have his drivers license for 3 years (until 23), per Judge Etezadi's sentencing.
+FACT: He will allegedly not have his drivers license for 3 years (until 23), per Judge Etezadi's sentencing.
 Still TBD if it's from date of collision or date of sentencing.
+The defense argued the frontal lobe is not fully developed until 25 years of age.

 FACT: Proposition 57 gives more freedom to the Judge to make rulings than what previously was possible, overriding the DA from being able to perform an adult transfer as they could before.
 It allows the Judge to use their own discretion, and interpretation of the law, to decide if the transfer is justified.
 Experts can be hired by the Defense Counsel (public defender) to attest to this.
 This is another cost that taxpayers pay for.